Iliapp/csgo-casses-simulator/README.md

 ## Branches
-- main
+- main (use when complete and everything is working)
-- develop
+- develop (when add something and it's work)
-- feature/project-setup
+- feature/project-setup(add everything)